Aggregate Transformation in SSIS Advanced Mode

 Aggregate Transformation in SSIS Advanced Mode example

-STEP 1: Open BIDS and Drag and drop the data flow task from the toolbox to control flow and rename it as Aggregate Transformation.
+STEP 1: Open BIDS and Drag and drop the data flow task from the toolbox to control flow and rename it Aggregate Transformation.

 Aggregate Transformation in SSIS Advanced Mode 1